Meidimax99/bachelors_thesis/corrections/johannes.md

 In choosing a appropiate number for a new exception, ... should be "an" and "appropriate"

-...to delegate the exception to another priviledge level by setting the appropiate bit... should be "privilege" and "appropriate"
+...to delegate the exception to another privilege level by setting the appropiate bit... should be "privilege" and "appropriate"

 5.1.3